-These are 2012 statistics from the American Cancer Society about eye cancer:
+Here are some statistics about eye cancer from the American Cancer Society:

-An estimated 2,610 new cases of primary eye cancers will be diagnosed in the United States this year.
+An estimated 3,130 new cases of primary eye cancers will be diagnosed in the United States in 2017.

-Most, but not all of the new cases of primary eye cancers in adults will be melanomas, with lymphomas being the next most common.
-Melanomas and lymphomas usually start in other places in the body, not in the eyes.
+Most, but not all of the new cases of primary eye cancers in adults will be melanomas.
+Lymphomas are the next most common.

-Primary eye cancers can occur at any age.
-Most cases occur in people age 50 or older.
-Cancers that spread to the eye from other parts of the body are more common than primary cancers.
+Cancers that spread to the eye from other parts of the body are more common than primary eye cancers.